 - Carefully pour the mixture over the cookies in the tin, so they don’t move around too much.

-- Dollop the biscoff spread over the top and swirl through using a knife.
+- Dollop the biscoff cookie spread over the top of the brownie batter and swirl through using a knife.
 Scatter the remaining cookie pieces over the top.

 - All ovens vary – always test for doneness 2-4 minutes before the recipe suggests

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).